silverstripe/silverstripe-framework/admin/client/src/components/Form/README.md

 }
 ```

- * `componentWillUnmount` (func): Optional function which will be called in the component's 'native' `componentWillUnmount` method.
-This can be used to tidy up Redux state that's no longer required.
  * `fields` (required): A list of field objects to display in the form.
 These objects should be transformed to Components using the `this.props.mapFieldsToComponents` method.
  * `mapFieldsToComponents` (required): A function that maps each schema field (`this.props.fields`) to the component responsibe for render it.
  * `handleSubmit` (func): Called then the form is submitted.